Basic Microsoft Internet Explorer troubleshooting

 All Internet Explorer users

-Tip: Users running Internet Explorer 7.0 and later will need to press the Alt key in order to access the file menu easily to get access to options such as File, Tools, etc.
+Users running Internet Explorer 7.0 and later can press the Alt key to access the file menu and options such as File, Edit, View, Tools, etc.

-1. Try pressing F5 key to refresh the problem page.
+1. Try pressing F5 to refresh the problem page.

 2. Close all but one Internet Explorer window.